schoi74/comparing-household-income-baltimore-essex-county/README.md

-# Comparing Household income and Employement rate in baltimore city and Essex county
+# Comparing Household income and Employement rate in Baltimore, MD and Essex county, MA

 ## Background